indaco/static-templ-plus/README.md

 A new flag `-m` has been added to address two specific use-cases:

-- **Pages Mode** (`pages`): Generates HTML files in the specified output directory, mirroring the structure of the input directory.
+- **Bundle Mode** (`bundle`): Generates HTML files in the specified output directory, mirroring the structure of the input directory.
 This mode is useful for converting a full set of pages.
 It reflects the original `static-templ` way of working.
-- **Components Mode** (`components`): Generates HTML files in the same directory as their corresponding `.templ` files.
+- **Inline Mode** (`inline`): Generates HTML files in the same directory as their corresponding `.templ` files.
 This mode is useful for smaller projects, single-component development or for documenting components.

 You can use it as follows: